mweppler/mweppler.github.com/_posts/2013-07-19-lets-build-a-sinatra-app.md

 # Lets Build a Sinatra App

+Lets talk a little bit about my motivation for this article.
+Frustration...
+Frustration with what you ask?
+Apple TV, AirPlay & watching videos from my library.
 Normally when I think apple, I think: beauty, simplicity, it just works...
 You know, the same things that come to mind when anyone thinks of apple.
 I also love watching Seinfeld before I hit the sack.
 Its how I switch gears from mad coder to heavy sleeper.

 My setup is pretty simple, all my videos are stored on my time capsule.
 I have a Mac mini with iTunes.
 I connect via my iPad that sits on my nightstand.
 Everything has been amazing, that is, until a few months ago.
 I don’t know what changed but one night I fired up the videos app on my iPad, and waited for it to find the Mac mini library.
 It didnt...
 So I get up, go to the Mac mini and make sure it is connected to the network and to the shared drive.
 Try again, it works.
 I’d keep running into the same issue every night though.
 I mean, what good is it if it doesn’t just work? amirite?

 So at this point you  might be saying “I thought this was a post about Sinatra?” or maybe I already lost a few of you.
 So before I lose any more of you, "Let's get the show on the road!".

 I have to make a few assumptions here in order to keep this a blog post.
-One is that know what Sinatra is.
+One is that you know what Sinatra is.
 If you don't I'll borrow this brief quote from the <a href="http://sinatrarb.com" target="_blank" title="Sinatra Site">Sinatra</a> site: "Sinatra is a DSL for quickly creating web applications in Ruby with minimal effort".
 The next assumption I am going to make is that you are already a developer and just want a quick jumpstart in building your first sinatra app.
 So you should already have ruby installed on your machine.

 I'll start by modeling the app a bit.
 For now just the basics.
 I am going to have a video object with fields like title, length, description, image & genre.
 I'll need a storage location.
 I’ll need a way to add this info about the video, upload the video, and watch it, especially on my iPad.